simone-viozzi/rusty-todo-md/README.md

 ## ✨ Key Features

 1. **Automatic TODO Collection**
-   By default, Rusty TODO MD scans the files passed to it (typically staged files from pre-commit) for markers like `TODO` and `FIXME`, and updates your `TODO.md` with any new entries.
+   By default, Rusty TODO.md scans the files passed to it (typically staged files from pre-commit) for markers like `TODO` and `FIXME`, and updates your `TODO.md` with any new entries.

 2. **Sectioned TODO.md Format**
    The `TODO.md` file is now organized into sections, grouped first by marker (e.g., `# TODO`, `# FIXME`), then by file.
 Each marker section begins with a header (`# <MARKER>`), each file with a sub-header (`## <file-path>`), followed by a list of extracted TODO items.